brajeshwar/brajeshwar.github.io/_posts/2022/2022-10-10-plain-text.md

 Of course, Plain Text has its limitations and disadvantages.
 The User Experience is not that good.
 It is entirely dependent on the tools that can support it.
 It has no rules and makes it harder to be disciplined in maintaining them.

-> You are only truly digitally free when your notes can stand alone, independent of any one app.
+> You are only truly be digitally free when your notes can stand alone, independent of any one app.

 ### References